 The Material Measurement Laboratory (MML) and the NIST Center for Neutron Research (NCNR) encourage undergraduate STEM majors to participate in the Summer Undergraduate Research Fellowship (SURF) program at the NIST laboratories in Gaithersburg, MD.
-The MML/NCNR program is specifically designed to provide hands-on research experience in Chemistry/Biochemistry and Materials Science.
+The MML/NCNR program is specifically designed to provide hands-on research experience in three topic areas.
+These are

-Students applying to the MML/NCNR SURF program are offered two programmatic choices: Chemical/Biochemical Sciences, or Materials Science (which includes projects at the NCNR).
+Students applying to the MML/NCNR SURF program are offered three programmatic choices: Chemical/Biochemical Sciences, or Materials Science (which includes projects at the NCNR), and Computational Materials Science.

-SURF Program in Brief: SURF Fellowships include a stipend, travel, and housing allowances.
-Application packages must be submitted by the student's academic institution; e.g., by a faculty member or other appropriate administrative staff.
-When applying, students should indicate their first- and second-choice programs from among the six possible choices.
+The NIST SURF Program will have options for either in-person or remote for Summer 2023.
+Application packages will be submitted directly by the students through USAJOBS (Announcement #: Gaithersburg: SURF-2023, Boulder: SURF-2023).
+To apply for opportunities on USAJOBS, all applicants are required to have a profile (account creation details).
+When applying, students should indicate their first- and second-choice programs from among the possible choices.
 Applications may be considered by any of the programs, with preference given to the student's indicated first choice.

 Complete information about the program and application process is available on the NIST/SURF home page.

 Other NIST laboratories also participate in the SURF program so be sure to check out their web pages.
 MML also offers SURF opportunities at the Boulder NIST campus, so check out the NIST SURF Program at the Boulder campus as well.